Here’s proof that social media will most likely reduce our brains to mashed vegetables before the year 2030.

 This used to be the final, if not only resolve back in the late 90s and early 2000s.
 When outdoor/ indoor games and activities fail, cable TV would have your back.

-However, chances may be that all good TV programs, shows or cartoons could be out of screen time at that moment.
+However, the chances may be that all good TV programs, shows, or cartoons could be out of screen time at that moment.
 Translation: nothing interesting to watch.
 Building up the lack of engagement factor to an unsettling factor.

 There you were, out of game partners or out of games, and having the house ceiling your limit.
 With the TV being your target, and almost only source of hope if you had to end the day without the intense feeling of heartburn, and being torn apart disappointed by everything a child shouldn’t have to, you struggled with this last lifeline.

 You would flip the TV remote through the endless stations of bore, to settle on the least torturous station.
 Though torturous, it was still a TV station in which a program was being shown.

 Although it was your least favorite TV station, or worse, a code red no-go station.
 One that, perhaps, could as well have come with an instruction from a pre-bored you, days or weeks earlier, to never ever flip to the station.
 In no circumstance, the note might have read.